Payment Gateways

 The same holds true for latency levels.
 Our analysis highlights variability of transaction latency by gateways depending on the type of transaction.

 International coverage is not a guarantee when you pick your gateway.
-We found that the average gateways processes transactions successfully in six currencies.
-50% of gateways analyzed transact in two currencies or less‚ in fact 48 gateways processed just a single currency.
-So, if your business is planning to expand internationally, you should evaluate your options.
+We found that the median gateway processes transactions successfully in just three currencies.
+38% of gateways analyzed transact in two currencies or less‚ in fact 36 gateways processed just one currency or less.
+So, if your business is planning to expand internationally, you need to evaluate your options.

 Many businesses will have a significant market in their domestic currency and will have negotiated favorable arrangements with their payment gateway.
 They might then be concerned about giving that up in exchange for moving to a gateway that has broader international coverage.
 But that doesn't have to be a choice if you connect your application into multiple gateways.
 You can continue to transact in your preferred domestic provider and rely on another gateway for international transactions.

 A similar challenge faces merchants around latency rates.
 This is the time required for a transaction to be completed.
 You can easily imagine the frustration that a consumer feels when there is a long latency to complete a transaction.
-They may assume something has gone wrong and abandon their cart.
-They may get frustrated and leave.
-Or they might remember the frustration the next time they select a vendor and simply go elsewhere.
+They may assume something has gone wrong and abandon their cart or get frustrated and leave.
+This leads customers to remember the frustration the next time they’re selecting a vendor and simply go elsewhere.

 The reasons for latencies can have many sources, and just like declined transactions, many of these reasons are external to the payment gateway.
 However, there are many lessons that jump out from a comparison that mitigate this concern.